DFHack/dfhack/docs/plugins/preserve-rooms.rst

 ``preserve-rooms disable track-missions``
     Disable the ``track-missions`` feature for this fort.
 ``preserve-rooms reset track-roles``
-    Clear all configuration related to the ``track-roles`` feature.
+    Clear all configuration related to the ``track-roles`` feature (currently assigned rooms are not unassigned).

 Features
 --------

 ``track-missions``
     Reserve the rooms assigned to units that leave the map and reassign them upon their return.
-This feature is automatically enabled for new forts unless disabled in `gui/control-panel` ("Bugfixes" / "Autostart" tab).
+This feature is enabled by default.
 ``track-roles``
     Allow rooms to be associated with noble or adminstrative roles.
 Associated rooms will be automatically assigned to the current holder of the specified role.
-This feature is enabled by default for all forts.
+This feature is enabled by default.

 Overlay
 -------